 Do you have a tough time showing off your smile when it’s less than pearly white?
 Has your everyday need for coffee caused your teeth to lose their natural shine?

 It’s never too late to brighten your smile.
-Teeth whitening is one of the safest and most convenient cosmetic dentistry procedures available today.
-This dental procedure provides you a quick and economic smile makeover.
-Using only the best professional bleaching products, Dr. Trinkner offers both in-office and take-home teeth whitening treatments that will give you a healthier and younger looking smile.
+Teeth whitening at the dentist is one of the safest and most convenient cosmetic dentistry procedures available today.
+This dental procedure provides you with a quick and economic smile makeover.

 Maintaining the health of your teeth during the whitening process is important.
-In our Columbia SC dental office, we only use teeth whitening products that manage sensitivity and offer predictable results.
-Professional teeth whitening by Dr. Tom Trinkner is completely safe for you and for your teeth.
+Our dentist in Columbia, SC only uses teeth whitening products that manage sensitivity and offer predictable results.
+Professional teeth whitening by Dr. Tom Trinkner is completely safe for you and your teeth.

 Teeth Whitening FAQs

 Will the teeth whitening procedure leave my teeth sensitive?

 Some patients experience tooth sensitivity after a teeth whitening procedure.
 This is a temporary issue and will go away on its own.

 Teeth whitening exposes bright tooth enamel that stains hide.
 Tooth sensitivity will die-down after your enamel adjusts to the treatment.
 This can take a couple of days, but no longer than a few weeks.

 A single teeth whitening treatment at the dentist can last between 6 months to 2 years!
 Results will vary from person-to-person.
 Lifestyle habits such as smoking, and drinking coffee, wine and soda can shorten results.